-Operational risk management
+Operational risk

 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.
-Operational risk is relevant to every aspect of the group's business and covers a wide spectrum of issues.
-Losses arising through fraud, unauthorised activities, errors, omission, inefficiency, systems failure or from external events all fall within the operational risk definition.
+Operational risk is relevant to every aspect of the group's business and covers a wide spectrum of issues, in particular legal, compliance, security and fraud.
+Losses arising from breaches of regulation and law, unauthorised activities, error, omission, inefficiency, fraud, systems failure or external events all fall within the definition of operational risk.

-Business and Regional Risk Management Committees, which are a forward-looking holistic forum for all aspects of risk management including operational risk, ensure that all countries and business units maintain an operational risk management framework that meets the group's minimum standards.

-Business managers are responsible for maintaining an acceptable level of internal control, commensurate with the scale and nature of operations.
-They are responsible for identifying and assessing risks, designing controls and monitoring the effectiveness of these controls.
-The operational risk management framework helps managers to fulfil these responsibilities by defining a standard risk and control assessment methodology, minimum requirements for control monitoring, and incident reporting policy.
-Operational risk teams support the business management in their management and oversight of operational risk .
+Business and Regional Risk Management Committees, which are a forward-looking holistic forum for all aspects of risk management including operational risk, ensure that all countries and business units maintain an operational risk management framework ('ORMF') that meets the group's minimum standards.
+Business managers are responsible for maintaining an acceptable level of internal control commensurate with the scale and nature of operations, and for identifying and assessing risks, designing controls and monitoring the effectiveness of these controls.
+The ORMF helps managers to fulfil these responsibilities by defining a standard risk assessment methodology and providing a tool for the systematic reporting of operational loss data.

 A centralised database is used to record the results of the operational risk management process.
-Operational risk and control assessments, control monitoring plans, incidents, issues and action plans are input and maintained by the business units.
+Operational risk and control self-assessments are input and maintained by the business units.
 To ensure that operational risk losses are consistently reported and monitored at group level, all group companies are required to report individual losses when the net loss is expected to exceed US\$10,000.